thexavier666/collab/README.md

  * [Done] Incentive/penalty based on ratio
  * [Done] Sleep based on ratio
  * [To be done] Add support to work from another machine (very easy)
+ * [To be done] Kill the server running in the background nicely
  * [Dropped] Adding a download bar/current speed

 ## [Defunct][Removed] How to run the scripts in mod_fileTransfer